orlando/canggu/README.md

 Docker containers stats visualizator, build using React + Electron.
 The UI is heavily inspired in [Kitematic](https://github.com/docker/kitematic)

-I build this to have an easy way to see memory and cpu usage for containers, to detect and fix memory leaks.
+I build this to have an easy way to see memory and cpu usage for containers, to detect and fix memory leaks in Golang programs.

 ![gif](http://recordit.co/SXwGC9ToCU.gif)